SindhuraRaghavan/Decision-Tree/README.md

 #Decision Tree

+##Implementation
 ```
-##Implementation of ID3 Decision Tree algorithm for classification of Cleveland's heart disease dataset for the presence or absence of heart disease.
+Implementation of ID3 Decision Tree algorithm for classification of Cleveland's heart disease dataset for the presence or absence of heart disease.

 ID3 is a greedy algorithm that constructs the decision tree by obtaining the best decision attribute at every node as the one which gives the maximum information gain